flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### The end of the line

 The RISC revolution spawned countless CPUs throughout the 80s-90s but only a handful lasted after the turn of the century.
-Just like I [concluded my analysis of the SuperH](dreamcast#end-of-the-line) in the [Dreamcast article](dreamcast), it's time to say farewell to a historic leader in parallel computing: the MIPS CPU.
+Just like I [concluded my analysis of the SuperH](dreamcast#end-of-the-line) in the [Dreamcast article](dreamcast), **the PlayStation Portable will be my last article of this series carrying a MIPS CPU**.

 After many turnarounds, what's left of MIPS is now a company designing **RISC-V** CPUs.
 In all fairness, this is an interesting strategy that provides the company with greater leverage to compete against ARM.
-In any case, the PlayStation Portable will be my last article of this series carrying a MIPS CPU.

 Looking back at my analyses, however, it's hard to comprehend how such a talented company could've lost its market share.
 Admittedly, in the workstation market, it became clear that Intel's x86, no matter the amount of criticism, won by making equipment affordable (thanks to its Pentium line, along with the 'clones') and attractive due to its (Windows-only) compatible software.
 Finally, the [P6 architecture](xbox#tab-1-4-cisc-or-risc) provided Intel with the scalability initially only enjoyed by RISC designs.

+![In 2011, the Computer History Museum (San Jose, California) conducted an interesting interview with MIPS co-founders and former executives [@cpu-chm_mips], where they talked about MIPS' beginnings, its impact on the industry and eventual reorganization.](mips_interview.jpeg)

 In the case of low-power computing, it was more difficult for me to understand the retreat, as MIPS and ARM shared similar business models (IP licensing).
 Luckily, a previous interview from the Computer History Museum in 2011 also brought up the same question, resulting in this answer:

 > We made a mistake, we didn't realise how important the cellphone market was.
 Early there was no money to be made (...) but ARM got it by [investing in it](game-boy-advance#tab-1-2-a-new-cpu-venture).
 It was a very smart move and it turned out to be incredible leverage point.
-We just looked at the gross margin and said 'that's not a great return! we'd be better off putting our attention elsewhere' but of course, it turned out cell phones became smartphones [and then] became a gigantic. [@cpu-chm_mips]
+We just looked at the gross margin and said "that's not a great return! we'd be better off putting our attention elsewhere" but of course, it turned out cell phones became smartphones [and then] became a gigantic. [@cpu-chm_mips]
 >
 > -- <cite>John Hennessy, co-founder of MIPS Computer Systems</cite>

 Nevertheless, when it comes to this topic, I believe that, while we won't see a new MIPS CPU, we'll see the result of its former engineers transmitting its distinctive technology into new projects.

+That being said, let's take a look at the rest of the PSP components.

 ## Multimedia CPU